 We all love a character with a unique set of fantasy armor: the baresark Rek from David Gemmell’s Legend with his enchanted armor of bronze, or Tomas from Raymond Feist’s Riftwar Cycle with his gleaming white dragon armor which gifted him incredible power.

 This guide will arm you with what you need to enrich your tales.
+We’ll take a look at medieval armor, then consider the likes of female fantasy armor and ways to help you find inspiration for creating your own.

 It’s a terrific place to share ideas and your work, get feedback, and build friendships with fellow writers.
 Just click the button below to find out more.